bernomone/howPopParties_addendum/README.md

 - Graphics: Intel UHD Graphics 630 (first graphic card) and GeForce GTX 1650 Mobile (second graphic card)
 - Hard Disk: Intel SSDPEMKF010T8 NVMe 1024GB

-The requirements for the repo to work are in env.yml (if you use conda: conda env create -f env.yml).
+The requirements for the repo to work are in env.yml.
+If you use Anaconda then *conda env create -f env.yml*, otherwise just install the listed dependencies via pip.

 # Raw Data